 My mom visited me in NY and I took her to the botanical gardens for the first time.

 We would cook dinner for each other.
 This is when Bao was visiting from Berlin.
-Our favourite group activity — Drawful — is in the background.
+Our favorite group activity — Drawful — is in the background.

 We bulk ordered these from China.
-They're squishy and cute and live on top of my speakers now.
+It’s squishy and cute and lives on top of my speakers now.

 My most memorable performance of the year.
-I composed a 26-minute piece for a small and intimate show in London at the Serpentine Gallery.
+I composed a 26-minute piece for a small intimate show in London for Serpentine Gallery.
 Everyone was blindfolded.